jenkinsci/design-library-plugin/README.md

 If you prefer using IntelliJ IDEA, you can setup Gitpod integration with JetBrains Gateway using the instructions on [gitpod.io](https://www.gitpod.io/docs/ides-and-editors/intellij), which will open the workspace in IntelliJ IDEA using JetBrains Gateway.

-Alternatively clone this project and run `mvn hpi:run`
+Alternatively clone this project and run `mvn hpi:run`.

 Go to the **Design Library** menu item or straight to http://localhost:8080/jenkins/design-library/ and play with UI components.

+If you just want to see this plugin in action then you can also visit the latest version of this plugin in our [Jenkins "weekly" live installation](https://weekly.ci.jenkins.io/design-library/).